-How do entrepreneurs prepare to raise financing ?

-...to be answered in today's lecture.
+How do entrepreneurs prepare to raise financing ? ...to be answered in today's lecture.

-There are three reasons that most entrepreneurial ventures need to raise money during their early life.
+1 The Importance of Getting Financing or Funding There are three reasons that most entrepreneurial ventures need to raise money during their early life.
 Cash Flow Challenges Inventory must be purchased, employees must be trained and paid, and advertising must be paid before cash is generated from sales.
 Capital Investments The cost of buying real estate, building facilities, and purchasing equipment typically exceeds a firm's ability to provide funds for these needs on its own.
 Lengthy Product Development Cycles Some products are under development for years before they generate earnings.
 The up-front costs often exceed a firm's ability to fund these activities on it own.

-Many entrepreneurs lack experience in raising capital.
+1 The Importance of Getting Financing or Funding Many entrepreneurs lack experience in raising capital.
 Few people deal with the process of raising investment capital until they need to raise capital for their own firm.
 As a result, many entrepreneurs go about the task of raising capital haphazardly because they lack experience in this area.

-There are four alternatives for raising money for a start-up firm.
+1 The Importance of Getting Financing or Funding There are four alternatives for raising money for a start-up firm.

-For each of the three common profiles of new ventures a specific type of financing or funding is appropriate.

-Characteristics of the New Venture Appropriate Source of Financing or Funding The business has high risk with an uncertain return: Weak cash flow High leverage Low to moderate growth Unproven management Personal funds, friends, family, and other forms of bootstrapping The business has low risk with a more predictable return: Strong cash flow Low leverage Audited financials Good management Healthy balance sheet Debt financing The business offers a high return: Unique business idea High growth Niche market Proven management Equity © 2008 Prentice-Ha
+1 The Importance of Getting Financing or Funding For each of the three common profiles of new ventures a specific type of financing or funding is appropriate.
+Characteristics of the New Venture Appropriate Source of Financing or Funding The business has high risk with an uncertain return: Weak cash flow High leverage Low to moderate growth Unproven management Personal funds, friends, family, and other forms of bootstrapping The business has low risk with a more predictable return: Strong cash flow Low leverage Audited financials Good management Healthy balance sheet Debt financing The business offers a high return: Unique business idea High growth Niche market Proven management Equity 2008 Prentice-Hall

-2 Sources of Personal Financing

-The seed money that gets a company off the ground comes from the founders' own pockets.
+2 Sources of Personal Financing The seed money that gets a company off the ground comes from the founders' own pockets.
+Personal Funds Involves both financial resources and sweat equity.

-Personal Funds

-Involves both financial resources and sweat equity.
 Sweat equity represents the value of the time and effort that a founder puts into a firm.

-Friends and Family

-Often comes in the form of loans or investments, but can also involve outright gifts, foregone or delayed compensation, or reduced or free rent.
+Friends and Family Often comes in the form of loans or investments, but can also involve outright gifts, foregone or delayed compensation, or reduced or free rent.
+Bootstrapping Finding ways to avoid the need for external financing through creativity, ingenuity, thriftiness, costcutting, obtaining grants, or any other means.

-Bootstrapping

-Finding ways to avoid the need for external financing through creativity, ingenuity, thriftiness, costcutting, obtaining grants, or any other means.

-2 Sources of Personal Financing

-Because it is hard for new firms to get financing or funding early on, many entrepreneurs bootstrap out of necessity.
+2 Sources of Personal Financing Because it is hard for new firms to get financing or funding early on, many entrepreneurs bootstrap out of necessity.